-How a Nitrogen generator works
+How does a nitrogen generator work

-Watch this video to learn more about Nitrogen
+Watch this video to learn more about nitrogen

-Membrane Nitrogen generators
+Membrane nitrogen generators

 This technology separates air into component gases by passing inexpensive compressed air through semipermeable membranes consisting of bundles of individual hollow fibers.
 Each fiber is very small, has a perfectly circular cross-section and a uniform bore through its center.
 At one end of the module, compressed air is introduced into the fibers and contacts the membrane as it flows through the fiber bores.
 Oxygen, water vapor and other trace gases easily permeate the membrane fiber and are discharged, but nitrogen is contained within the membrane and flows through the outlet port.
 Because water vapor permeates through the membrane, the nitrogen gas stream is very dry, with dewpoints as low as -50°C (-58°F).